 2. Harvard Medical School

 The following medical school in Massachusetts belongs to an Ivy League university.
-Harvard University‘s Harvard Medical School was founded in 1782, making it the third oldest in the U.S. It was the best medical school for research on the recent U.S. News & World Report ranking and the 22nd best in primary care.
+Harvard University‘s Harvard Medical School was founded in 1782, with classes beginning in 1783, making it one of the oldest medical schools in the U.S.

 3. Boston University